simon-hans/CEDARS/docs/CEDARS_admin_manual.md

 #### RStudio Connect

+This option assumes you have an account with your institution's RStudio Connect service.
+From within RStudio, simply navigate to the folder where the app was saved and click on the app.R file.
+Click the "Publish ot Server" icon, making sure both necessary files are included and hit "Publish".

 #### CEDARS Server

-A discussion of the installation process for Shiny Server is beyond the scope of this manual; pertinent information can be found on the maker's [website](https://rstudio.com/products/shiny/download-server/).
+A discussion of the installation process and use for Shiny Server is beyond the scope of this manual; pertinent information can be found on the maker's [website](https://rstudio.com/products/shiny/download-server/).
+The CEDARS app.R and db_credentials.Rdata files should be uploaded to the desired app directory.

 ### Database Setup